The Punishment of Cain

 - What are the similarities between the reaction of Adam and Eve when God confronted them for their sin, and the reaction of Cain when he was confronted?

-- Defend the idea that if Adam and Eve or Cain had responded differently by repenting before God that God would have forgiven them.
+- Defend the idea that if Adam and Eve or Cain had responded differently by repenting before God that God would have forgiven them rather than punishing them

-- What does the example of Adam and Eve and Cain's reaction teach us?
+- What does the example of Adam, Eve and Cain's reaction teach us?

 - Compare Cain's statement in Genesis 4:13-14 and that of our Lord in Matthew 27:46.